What type of vehicle will we be travelling in?

 All restaurants are smart casual or smart except for a couple of five-star hotels where a jacket and tie may be required.

 England, Northern Ireland, Scotland and Wales use the Great British Pound (GBP).
 Ireland is on the Euro.
-There are lots of money exchange places including banks and post offices.
+There are lots of money exchange places including banks and post office.